 DoseSpot is a method of sending electronic prescriptions in Open Dental.
 It is an internet based, secure ePrescribing system.
 DoseSpot integrates with Open Dental using a program link and offers two-way medication syncing.
 DoseSpot also includes integration with Lexicomp Online for Dentistry.
 It is only available in the United States and its territories.

-Access to Lexicomp Online for Dentistry, a database of dental-specific drug information.
+Access to a limited version of Lexicomp Online for Dentistry, a database of dental-specific drug information.

 Two-way medication syncing.